Stevieag/stevieag.github.io/_posts/2026-11-15-Work-Life-Balance-in-Tech-Isnt-a-Wellness-Poster.markdown

 - Set explicit boundaries and communicate them.
 - Guardrails around tools: mute non-critical channels outside work, separate work and personal profiles.
-- Say "yes, but": "Yes, I can jump on this incident, but that means feature X slips — which do you prefer?"
+- Say "yes, but": "Yes, I can jump on this incident, but that means feature X slips, which do you prefer?"
 - Use data: track hours and error rates; bring that to your manager if things creep into 60-70 hour territory.
 - Know your line: decide what "too far" looks like (permanent weekends, missing important life stuff, health impacts).